getify/You-Dont-Know-JS/async & performance/ch3.md

 ...
 ```

-When we create `p`, we know we're going to wait awhile to use/observe its rejection, so we call `defer()`; thus no global reporting.
+When we create `p`, we know we're going to wait awhile to use/observe its rejection, so we call `defer()` -- thus no global reporting.
 The promise returned from `foo(..)` gets an error handler attached *right away*, so it's implicitly opted-out and no global reporting for it occurs either.

-But the promise returned from the `then(..)` call has no `defer()` or error handler attached, so if it rejects (from inside either resolution handler), then *it* will report to the developer console as an uncaught error.
+But the promise returned from the `then(..)` call has no `defer()` or error handler attached, so if it rejects (from inside either resolution handler), then *it* will be reported to the developer console as an uncaught error.

 This design is a pit of success.
 By default all errors are either handled or reported -- what almost all developers in almost all cases would expect.
-You have to intentionally opt-out, and indicate you intend to defer error handling until *later*; you're opting for the responsibility in that specific case.
+You have to intentionally opt-out, and indicate you intend to defer error handling until *later*; you're opting for the extra responsibility in just that specific case.

 The only real downside to this strategy is if you `defer()` a promise and then fail to actually ever observe/handle its rejection.